intel/mlir-extensions/docs/rfcs/XeGPU.md

   %result = XeGPU.load_nd %tdesc2 {L1_hint = uncached, L3_hint = uncached, mode = vc} :
           tensor_desc<8x16xbf16> into vector<8x16xbf16>
 ```
-Attributes `L1_hint`, `L2_hint`, and `L3_hint` can be applied to Load_nd, specifying hint directives for different levels of cache hierarchy.
-On PVC, cache directive for load could be "uncached, cached, streaming, read_invaldiate".
+Attributes `L1_hint`, `L2_hint`, and `L3_hint` can be applied to Load_nd.
+They serve as hint directives for different levels of the cache hierarchy.
+On PVC, the cache directive for load could be "uncached, cached, streaming, read_invaldiate".
 Streaming means that the data is cached but is more likely to be swapped out, and read_invaldiate simply invalidates the cache line after read.
 For write, cache policy could be "uncached, write_through, write_back, streaming".
 Write_through writes to the next level cache immediately, and write_back holds the modification until the cache line is kicked out due to the cache replacement policy.
 PVC uses L1_hint and L3_hint and omits L2_hint.
 There are only a few valid combinations between L1_hint and L3_hint for PVC.

 Attribute `transpose` specifies the dimensions to be transposed during the load.
 On the backward path of training model computation, the input matrix needs to be transposed.
 The operation definition supports all data types, but hardware may have limitations.
 PVC only supports data types with 4-byte (DW) and 8-byte (DQ).
 ```mlir